RAN3D/foglet-cookbook/README.md

 .catch(console.error) // catch connection errors
 ```

-Now, run `npm run build` to rebuild the app.
-Next, run `npm start` to srtart the signaling server, and then open **index.html** in two tabs, to create two distinct peers.
+Now, run `npm start` to start the signaling server, and then open **index.html** in two tabs, to create two distinct peers.

 Open the console, wait for connections to be done, and then click those damn buttons!
 You should see messages popping in each tab!